i000313/test-repo/README.md

 Suppose that our goal is to classify a set of words as `positive`, `negative` and `neutral` with a few effort.

-- **First**, we can collect the words that we want automatically classifying, together with their *synonyms* and *antonyms*.
+- **First**, we can collect the words that we want to classify automatically, together with their *synonyms* and *antonyms*.
 We can collect this information from a *dictionary*, *thesaurus* or *wordnet*.